Non-parking infringements

 Who decides how much fines are?

-Fines are set depending on the offence.
-Every year on 1 July, penalties are updated under the Monetary Units Act 2004 and are set by the Department of Treasury and Finance.
+Fines are set by the Department of Treasury on Finance.
+The amount depends on the offence.
+Every year on 1 July, penalties are updated under the Monetary Units Act 2004.

 Please visit the Department of Justice and Community Safety for more information.